itversity/data-engineering-on-gcp/04 Setup Postgres Database using GCP Cloud SQL.md

 cur.fetchall()
 ```

-## Integration of Postgres using Cloud SQL with Pandas
+## Integration of GCP Cloud SQL Postgres with Pandas
 Pandas is a powerful Python Data Library which is used to process as well as analyze the data.
 It have robust APIs to work with databases.

 Here are the steps involved to use Pandas to work with databases like Postgres.